INDIA – Kolkata, Andaman Islands, Bhubaneswar, Hyderabad, Tamil Nadu (Dec 11-Jan 4 )

 Related image

 The Maiden is a 3km long park that extends north from the Memorial.
 New Market with its distinctive brick clock tower and atmospheric Hogg Market is worth visiting.
 The large meat processing plant inside is run by Moslems and thus cattle and everything else is butchered here.
 Even though it looks unsanitary, I wonder if it is cleaner than ours at home (think of the recent E coli outbreak in the Brooks, Alberta plant).
 The Indian Museum fills a colonnaded palace with zillions of exhibits (many in old-fashioned cases).
-The many animal dioramas containing birds and mammals (including the polar bear) were all the same dark brown color as the specimens were so dirty.
+The many animal dioramas containing birds and mammals (including the polar bear) were all the same dark brown colour as the specimens were so dirty.

-Dalhousie Square is a large central square surrounded by many colonial era edifices.
+Dalhousie Square is a large central square surrounded by many colonial-era edifices.
 Raj Bhavan, resembling the White House, is the residence of the West Bengal Governor and one can only peep through the ornate giant gates.
 St John’s Church was built in 1787.
 Inside are tons of marble plaques to British war veterans and outside in the graveyard is the 1902 Black Hole Memorial.

-Howrath Bridge, built during WWII, is a 705m long abstraction of steel cantilevers, is an architectural icon and one of the world’s busiest bridges.
+Howrath Bridge, built during WWII, is a 705m long abstraction of steel cantilevers, is an architectural icon and is one of the world’s busiest bridges.
 The best view is from Mullak Ghat on the Hooghly River.

 On my second day, I started in north-central Kolkata, with its vibrantly chaotic alleys teeming with people and rickshaws carrying people and impossibly large amounts of freight.
 Hidden in the Old China Bazaar is the 1707 Armenian Church of Nazareth, the oldest place of Christian Worship in Kolkata.
-Cathedrals, synagogues (most now used for other purposes as the once 30,000 strong Jewish community is now down to about 30), and mosques with their impressive domes and minarets, dot the neighborhoods.
+Cathedrals, synagogues (most now used for other purposes as the once 30,000-strong Jewish community is now down to about 30), and mosques with their impressive domes and minarets, dot the neighbourhoods.
 Old Chinatown is a maze of alleys and in one back lane, I encountered the only cows seen in the entire city.
 The Nam Soon Chinese church, a huge gateway once passage for domestic elephants, and a rubbish heap that supports a community of destitute scavengers were some of the scenes.
 Only about 50 Chinese families live in the area now and there are apparently 50 Chinese restaurants.

-A not to be missed attraction is the resplendent Marble Palace, one of my Kolkata highlights.
+A not-to-be-missed attraction is the resplendent Marble Palace, one of my Kolkata highlights.
 A little run down, this grand 1835 raja’s mansion is astonishingly overstuffed with statues (a representation of every statue ever produced, it seemed), Victorian and Belgian glassware and mirrors, many paintings including some Reynolds and Rubens, huge oriental vases, and a vast array of big chandeliers.
 The guy was a megalomaniac collector.
 The floors were all lavish marble inlay.

 Two stuffed moose heads were on the outside.
 Shot in Canada, they were labeled ‘Moose Deer’.
 There was even a small zoo with many birds and a few mammals in a setting of gardens filled with more statues and an artificial mountain.
 The free ticket to enter was only available at a tourist office miles away.
 Tagore’s House is the 1784 family mansion of India’s most famous poet.